volt-software/Ichor/docs/GettingStarted.md

 Not implemented currently.

 #### ICHOR_USE_ETCD (optional dependency)

-Enables the use of the [rapidjson submodule](../external/spdlog).
 Used for the etcd examples and benchmarks.

 #### ICHOR_USE_BOOST_BEAST